vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 ## The First One

 Our first recipe will install various packages and set the correct time zone.
-Create a new file called `default.rb` inside the `/recipes` directory of your cookbook and add the following code into it:
+Create a new file called `default.rb` inside the `/recipes` directory of your cookbook, and add the following code into it:

 ``` ruby default.rb
 # update package database